 Can you handle adversity?
 Do you learn from mistakes?
 Are you self-aware enough to admit failure?

 Key insight: This prompt is NOT about the challenge itself.
-It's about your response to it.
+It's about your response.
 A "small" failure with deep reflection beats a "big" challenge with surface-level learning.

 What Works